-Cecilia Rydinger is one of Sweden’s leading musical personalities, with a broad sphere of activities as a conductor and teacher as well as a Vice-Chancellor in higher musical education.
+Cecilia Rydinger is one of Sweden’s leading musical personalities, with a broad sphere of activities as a conductor and teacher in higher musical education.

 OD stands for rich traditions and high quality.
 This is a heritage that Cecilia Rydinger wants to nurture, while at the same time constantly striving to seek out new ways to develop the choir.

 “I want to preserve and steward the music for male-voice choir that already exists, and the rich sound that has been established in the choir for a long time.
 The capacity to produce infinitely faint and unbelievably powerful nuances in combination with a tonal density and intensity that is otherwise only found in great symphony orchestras.
 OD is without doubt one of the best male-voice choirs in the world, and it is tremendously inspiring to have the opportunity to work with this choir.”

 The challenge is to luxuriate in the traditions and always make quality the prime concern – and at the same time to find new modes of expression and concert forms.

 “We can do this by collaborating with artists and musicians, also from other parts of the music world.
 By performing in unconventional places.
 And by daring to do new things: to venture into deep waters when it comes to commissioning new music, trying out alternative concert forms, and surprising our audiences – and thereby also finding new listeners.”

 Cecilia Rydinger is since 2008 the conductor and artistic director of Orphei Drängar, at the helm of which she performs extensively in concerts and tours, nationally and internationally.
 Together with OD she regularly makes recordings, leads first performances and cooperates with artists from widely different fields.